 - The variable concessional interest rate is set by the Australian Government and reviewed every 6 months.
-As at 1 November 2016 the rate is 2.47%.
+As at 1 February 2018 the interest rate is 3.09%.

 - Principal and interest repayments apply from years six to ten of the loan, calculated on the basis of a 10 year loan term.

 - The farm business must repay or refinance the remaining loan balance at the end of the loan term.

 - Applications will close when funds are fully committed or on 30 June 2018, whichever occurs first.